Former Taraba Acting Governor dumps PDP for APC — Nigeria Today

 Former Taraba Acting Governor dumps PDP for APC

-Former acting governor of Taraba, Alhaji Garba Umar, on Tuesday dumped the Peoples Democratic Party (PDP) for the All Progressives Congress (APC).
-Umar said in Jalingo at a meeting of APC Integrity Group on Tuesday, that he took the decision after consultations with political stakeholders in and outside the state.
-Umar said that he had…
+“I want to assure you that this is the APC and I am part of it one hundred per cent.”

-The post Former Taraba Acting Governor dumps PDP for APC appeared first on The Herald Nigeria.
+The post Former Taraba Acting Governor dumps PDP for APC appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share